MaayanLab/predicting-gene-function/README.md

     3. An R list with a filtered version of the original PPI, which is necessary for the creation of Venn diagrams.

 #### Making Venn Diagrams
-1. Install the R packages data.table and VennDiagram.
+1. Install and load the R packages data.table and VennDiagram.
 2. Convert the newly generated PPIs from set form to paired form (a function is available for this in the ppiConversionFunctions.R script).
 3. Use the pertinent Venn diagram R script.
     1. For example, a triple Venn diagram of all the old PPI files can be created by the R script, intVenn_allOld.R.